Sustainable aquaculture in Dorset

 Research and expertise

-The South of England has 3 of the UK’s 4 marine research and development centres at the University of Southampton, University of Portsmouth and the University of Plymouth.
+The South of England boasts 4 UK marine research and development centres at the University of Southampton, University of Exeter, University of Portsmouth and the University of Plymouth.

 Opportunities are available to work with the Centre for Environment, Fisheries and Aquaculture Sciences (Cefas).